SW-Social Work Courses

 SW 314.
 Human Behavior in the Social Environment II.
 3 Hours.

-The second of two required courses in Human Behavior and the Social Environment, is designed to prepare students to understand human behavior across the life cycle.
+This course, the second of two required courses in Human Behavior and the Social Environment, is designed to prepare students to understand human behavior across the life cycle.
 The course explores theories, concepts, and knowledge from early adolescence through death.
 Students acquire knowledge and understanding of human beings as individuals, as members of families, and other social groupings, and as members of organizations, communities, and larger societal and cultural collectives.
 Content includes discussion of how factors such as social class, sexual orientation, gender, physical ability, age, race, ethnicity and culture influence human development and behavior.

 Prerequisites: SW 313 [Min Grade: C]